-Supplementary pension or early retirement schemes for the members of the Board and other key function holders
+B.1.8 Supplementary pension or early retirement schemes for the members of the board and other key function holders

 UK-based executive directors and key function holders are eligible to participate in the Group Personal Pension (GPP) plan.
-Contributions are made by the employee and employer.
+Contributions are made by the colleagues and employer.
 Any contributions to the UK Defined Contribution Scheme that are above the annual or lifetime earnings limit are paid in cash, net of National Insurance contributions charge.

-Early retirement is permitted within the UK defined contribution scheme based on the employee's GPP fund value at the date of early retirement.
+Early retirement is permitted within the UK Defined Contribution scheme based on the colleague's GPP fund value at the date of early retirement.

-Where an employee has accrued benefits in the legacy defined benefit pension scheme and is eligible to retire early, the pension entitlement will be calculated subject to the scheme rules and no enhanced early retirement terms other than those applicable in general under the scheme rules will apply.
+Where a colleague is eligible to retire early, the pension entitlement will be calculated subject to the scheme rules and no enhanced early retirement terms will apply without Board approval other than those applicable in general under the scheme rules.